zack-bishop/typescript-learning/README.md

 * Shows an example.
 * Anytime you get .value, it’s always a string.
-* +num = a way to convert a variable into a number
 * `npm install typescript` install it globally.
 * **Ran into some issues getting typescript installed, had to update node and npm and all that stuff**
 * **Updated node / npm**